-4 Painless Changes to My Budget that Freed Up $104.82 per Month for Debt Reduction
+4 Painless Changes That Freed Up Money for Debt Reduction

 Small wins add up to big wins.
 A few times per month I ask myself: “I wonder how I could squeeze an extra hundred bucks out of the budget to throw at the debt?”

 I’ll have ideas here and there, but other than the obvious stuff (dropping cable TV, getting a cheaper cell phone plan, riding my bike all over the place to save gas, eating out less), I rarely have a solid $100 plan come together in my mind.